AlexCarusoFan4/WinyamaDroneYard/README.md

 Ideally you will have AWSAdministratorAccess or an equivalent role.

+Prior to deployment, make sure Docker is running.

 The stack can be configured in `awsconfig.json`, which is where you'll set instance types, whether to use a GPU, and the target memory/CPU requirements.